yhagio/tutorialedge.net/content/golang/go-multi-stage-docker-tutorial.md

 * How we can build simple multi-stage Dockerfiles for our Go Apps

 Docker is a seriously power containerization technology that can be used to easily spin up isolated and reproducible environments in which our applications can be built and run.
+It's growing in popularity and more and more cloud service providers are providing native docker support to allow you to easily deploy your containerized apps for the world to see!

 > _**Note**_ - This tutorial is a follow up to my previous Go + Docker tutorial which can be found here: [Containerizing Your Go Applications with Docker](/golang/go-docker-tutorial/)

-# The Need for Multi-Stage Dockerfiles
+# What is The Need for Multi-Stage Dockerfiles?

 In order to see why multi-stage Dockerfiles are useful, we'll be creating a simple Dockerfile that features one stage to both build and run our application, and a second Dockerfile which features both a builder stage and a production stage.

-Once we've created these two distinct Dockerfiles, we should be able to compare them and hopefully see for ourselves just how multi-stage Dockerfiles can improve things!
+Once we've created these two distinct Dockerfiles, we should be able to compare them and hopefully see for ourselves just how multi-stage Dockerfiles are preferred over their simpler counterparts!

 So, In my previous tutorial, we created a really simple Docker image in which our Go application was both built and run from.
 This `Dockerfile` looked something like this: